Gerald W. Parker, DVM, PhD, MS

 Associate Vice President, Public Health Preparedness and Response

-Dr. Parker joined Texas A&M Health Science Center in November 2013 as Vice President for Public Health Preparedness and Response, and Principal Investigator for the Texas A&M Center for Innovation in Advanced Development and Manufacturing, a public-private partnership with the U.S. Department of Health and Human Services designed to enhance the nation’s emergency preparedness against emerging infectious diseases, including pandemic influenza, and chemical, biological, radiological and nuclear threats.
+Dr. Parker serves as the Associate Vice President for Public Health Preparedness and Response, and Principal Investigator for the Texas A&M Center for Innovation in Advanced Development and Manufacturing, a public-private partnership with the U.S. Department of Health and Human Services designed to enhance the nation’s emergency preparedness against emerging infectious diseases, including pandemic influenza, and chemical, biological, radiological and nuclear threats.

 Prior to his appointment to the Health Science Center, Dr. Parker served as the Deputy Assistant Secretary of Defense for Chemical and Biological Defense and was responsible for Chemical and Biological Defense Program oversight throughout the Department of Defense and integration with interagency and international partners.
 He previously served as the Principal Deputy Assistant Secretary, Office of the Assistant Secretary for Preparedness and Response at the Department of Health and Human Services (DHHS), a position he assumed in 2005.

 In this role, Dr. Parker provided leadership in coordinating DHHS-wide efforts with respect to preparedness for and response to public health and medical emergencies, and served as a focal point for operational and policy coordination with the White House, other federal departments, Congress, state and local officials, private sector leaders, and international authorities responsible for emergency medical preparedness and the protection of the civilian population from acts of terrorism and other public health emergencies.
 Dr. Parker also served at the Department of Homeland Security from April 2004 to July 2005 and was a 2009 recipient of the Distinguished Executive Presidential Rank Award.